fuzzylita/fuzzylita.github.io/_posts/2017-10-10-sinatra_project_success_i_really_needed_that.markdown

 ---
 layout: post
-title:      "The Joy, The Pain, The Tears...
-The ...
-SQL to Sinatra section"
+title:      "The Joy, the Pain, the Tears...
+The SQL to Sinatra Section"
 date:       2017-10-10 02:20:56 -0400
 permalink:  sinatra_project_success_i_really_needed_that
 ---